omertol/R-project/data/README.md

 *The data:*
 Spike list/Potential action - records of transfer electronic signals between neurons.

 The data contains six Excel files, each of them have 5 columns and more than 400,000 rows.
+Each row is a record of the time and voltage of a specific neuron that sends an electrical signal.

 Every Excel files describes different time periods on the research:
 1. Before treatment.